 A story from the front lines

-The lawyer has only one line of business.
-Getting settlements from copyright infringers for the owners of a big image bank.
-He wasn’t interested in a sincere apology.
-He wanted a payment and, of course, his percentage from that payment.
-He makes a living from people like you who aren’t careful when using pictures from the web
+For lawyers, getting settlements from copyright infringers for the owners is very profitable.
+Lawyers are not interested in a sincere apology.
+They want a payment and, of course, their percentage from that payment.
+This is how they make their living, by finding and charging people like you who aren’t careful when using pictures on your website.

 In the end, the client was able to settle for $1,600.
 After a lot of grief and pain, she learned that copyright infringement can cost you, and it can cost you big bucks.